 Why Gluten & Dairy Free?

-No special diets, no fantastic pills, no drinks or potions - just starting an honest and open relationship with your body and asking what it feels like eating today - and not just listening to your head.
+I've learnt, it's not about a special diet, no fantastic pills or drinks or potions - just starting an honest and open relationship with your body and asking what it feels like eating today - and not just listening to your head.

 This cafe space is a place to begin, rekindle, develop, maintain, nurture and grow - a new relationship with yourself, your body and food.